Ottawa Treaty: Landmine and Cluster Munition Monitor

 The Landmine and Cluster Munition Monitor ("the Monitor") is an initiative providing research for the ICBL and the Cluster Munition Coalition (CMC), and acting as their de facto monitoring regime.

 As an initiative of ICBL which was founded in 1998 through Human Rights Watch, the Monitor gives monitoring on the humanitarian development and uses of landmines, cluster munitions, and explosive remnants of war (ERW).
 It provides reports on all aspects of the landmine, cluster munitions, and ERW issues.
 It issues annual report updates on all countries in the world, keeps an international network with experts, provides research findings for all mediums, and remains flexible to adapt its reports to any changes.
 The Monitor has earned respect with its transparency whose states must be provided under the relevant treaties for independent reporting.
 Its main audiences are not only governments, NGOs, and other international organizations, but also media, academics and the public.

 States parties

 The Convention gained 122 country signatures when it opened for signing on 3 December 1997 in Ottawa, Canada.
-Currently, there are 164 States Parties to the Treaty.
-Thirty-two countries have not signed the treaty and one more has signed but did not ratify.
+Currently, there are 165 States Parties to the Treaty.
+Thirty-two countries have not signed the treaty.
 The states that have not signed the treaty includes a majority of the permanent members of the United Nations Security Council: China, the United States, and Russia.
 In 2014, the United States declared that it will abide by the terms of the Treaty, except for landmines used on the Korean Peninsula.
 South Korea, like North Korea, has not signed the treaty, believing the use of landmines to be crucial to the defense of their territory against the other.

-Criticism
+Responses

+Supportive

+Pope Francis has described the Ottawa Process as an example of where the organisations of "civil society" are "capable of creating effective dynamics that the United Nations cannot".